 SSC CHSL Admit Card 2017 has been released by the Staff Selection Commission for Tier-II exam which has been conducted on 9th July 2017.
 All candidates (who have shortlisted for the Tier-II examination of CHSL) can download SSC CHSL 2017 admit card from the official website.
 Candidates are able to download the admit card from the official website of Staff Selection Commission and should go through all the mentioned instructions carefully.
 Candidates should click the given link to download SSC CHSL Tier-II Admit Card.

 For offline applications- Rs.
 100 has to be paid as application fee through CRF stamps.
-The stamps has to be cancelled before applying it on the form, otherwise the application will not be accepted.
+The stamps have to be canceled before applying it on the form, otherwise, the application will not be accepted.

 Exemption of fee- The application fee is exempted in case of female candidates and all the reserved category candidates.

 SSC CHSL Syllabus 2017

 Since the SSC CHSL is comprised of 3 different levels, we must deal with their syllabus independently.

 This is an objective exam which will be conducted online.
 There are 4 sections in the Tier 1 exam of SSC CHSL 2017, with 100 questions which account for a total of 200 marks.
 The subject-wise details are given below:

 - There will be 4 sections (General Intelligence, English Language, Quantitative Aptitude & General Awareness) carrying 50 marks for each section.

 - The duration of the examination will be 2 hours.